 Whether or not you eat turkey, the bird is the most iconic symbol of the Thanksgiving holiday.
-Dress up your dinner table, your home, or your desk for the holidays with a little amigurumi crochet turkey.
+Dress up your dinner table, home, or desk for the holidays with a little amigurumi crochet turkey.

 01 of 10